mooreds/docs-1/building/endpoints.md

 To protect your endpoint with user sign-in, select **Require user sign-in**.

-If you are developing a [hosted app](/docs/building/hosted-apps), configure sign-in to call these endpoints.
+If you are developing a [user configuration page](/docs/building/user-config), configure sign-in to call these endpoints.
 If you are hosting your own web page, use the [JavaScript SDK](/docs/building/js-sdk).

 ### Webhook